 Fabienne Verdier.
 One thing I love about writing this blog is researching artists, designers, and scientists to tie into each post.
 I had never heard of Fabienne Verdier until I researched artists who use unusual brushes and now I am completely awestruck by her work.
 Ms. Verdier is inspired by calligraphy and uses enormous brushes to make calligraphic type paintings.
 And when I say enormous, I mean gigantic!
 Google her, you’ll see!
 She needs a special steering device to control these brushes which hang from the ceiling of her studio.
 She is an inspiration!

 Off topic, googling “artists who use unusual brushes” will lead you to some rather “interesting” artists who use specific body parts to make art that I wish I could forget seeing right now.
 Oiy vay!

-So which brush did Clara and I decide was our favorite after trying all of them out?
+So which of the DIY Paint Brushes did Clara and I decide was our favorite after trying all of them out?
 Drum roll please…..the cosmetic wedge!
 It can be used like a stamp or a brush and nicely absorbs just enough paint to make it useful and controllable.
 Plus it makes a super squishy sound!

 What I love most about this art project for kids is that it was all about the process, not the product.
 It truly is an art experiment and a great way to show your kids how to be resourceful and imaginative when it comes to art.
 So the next time you run out of paintbrushes, stop and scour your house for some materials and make your own brushes from scratch!